 There are a variety of sizes and types of pedestrian gates but they can be integrated with access control and/or automated.

-Factors to consider when choosing a Gate or Barrier for your Manufacturing Plant
+Factors to consider when choosing a Security Barrier for your Manufacturing Plant

-There are a few factors to consider when you are thinking about the type of security gate or barrier you need for your site as they might dictate the ones you can actually use.
+There are a few factors to consider when you are thinking about the type of security barrier you need for your site as they might dictate the ones you can actually use.

-Size and Space - You need to think about how a barrier or gate will be fitted.
+Size and Space - You need to think about how a barrier will be fitted.
 How much space do you have?
-Is it a walk way or a drive through entrance that needs to be gated?
+Is it a walk way or a drive through entrance?
 Will it need to be supported by a wall?

 Think about how secure you need the entrance to be or if it a perimeter fence, how you will know if someone has penetrated it.